Hodgkin Lymphoma -- Adult

 - Location of the affected lymph node(s)

-- Many other patient-related features that your doctor will discuss with you
+- Other factors that your doctor will discuss with you

-- Bone marrow transplantation—Bone marrow is removed.
+- Bone marrow transplantation —Bone marrow is removed.
 Large doses of chemotherapy and/or radiation therapy are then applied to kill the cancer cells.
 After treatment, the bone marrow is replaced via a vein.
-Transplanted bone marrow may be the patient's bone marrow that was treated to remove cancer cells or marrow from a healthy donor.
+Transplanted bone marrow may be from your bone marrow that was treated to remove cancer cells or marrow from a healthy donor.

 American Cancer Society http://www.cancer.org